-On January 30, 2004, Host Marriott sold the Mexico City Airport Marriott for approximately \$30 million.
-In accordance with applicable generally acceptable accounting principles, the results of this hotel were presented in the Company's continuing operations for all fiscal years included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2003, filed with the Securities and Exchange Commission ("SEC") on March 2, 2004.
-In accordance with Statement of Financial Accounting Standard No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," the Company reported the results of the hotel as discontinued operations in its Form 10-Q for the first quarter ended March 26, 2004.
-The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") has been revised solely to reflect the Mexico City Airport Marriott hotel as a discontinued operation.
+On January 30, 2004, Host Marriott sold the Mexico City Airport Marriott for approximately \$30 million, and, on May 11, 2004, Host Marriott sold the Dallas/Fort Worth Airport Marriott for approximately \$59 million.
+In accordance with applicable generally acceptable accounting principles, the results of these hotels were presented in the Company's continuing operations for all fiscal years included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2003, filed with the Securities and Exchange Commission ("SEC") on March 2, 2004.
+In accordance with Statement of Financial Accounting Standard No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," the Company reported the results of these two hotels as discontinued operations in its Form 10-Q for the quarter ended June 18, 2004.
+The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") has been revised solely to reflect these two hotels as discontinued operations.

-The MD&A presented herein makes no other changes to the MD&A previously presented in the Company's 2003 Annual Report on Form 10-K. Therefore, it does not purport to update the MD&A included in the Company's Annual Report on Form 10-K for any information, uncertainties, transactions, events, risks, or trends occurring, or known to management, other than the sale of the Mexico City Airport Marriott.
-Investors should only read the information contained in this current report together with the other information contained in the Company's 2003 Annual Report on Form 10-K, the Company's Form 10-Q for the first quarter ended March 26, 2004, filed with the SEC on May 3, 2004, and other information filed with, or furnished to, the SEC after March 2, 2004.
+The MD&A presented herein makes no other changes to the MD&A previously presented in the Company's 2003 Annual Report on Form 10-K. Therefore, it does not purport to update the MD&A included in the Company's Annual Report on Form 10-K for any information, uncertainties, transactions, events, risks, or trends occurring, or known to management, other than the sale of these two hotels.
+Investors should only read the information contained in this current report together with the other information contained in the Company's 2003 Annual Report on Form 10-K filed on March 2, 2004, the Company's Form 10-Qs for the quarters ended March 26, 2004 and June 18, 2004, filed with the SEC on May 3, 2004 and July 26, 2004, respectively, and other information filed with, or furnished to, the SEC after March 2, 2004.